Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 Hanabi Illusion Fireworks

-One of the earliest fireworks festivals, this event is sponsored by Japan Airlines and is held in the Ginowan Seaside Park and Tropical Beach.
+One of the earliest firework festivals of the year, this event is sponsored by Japan Airlines and is held in Ginowan Seaside Park and Tropical Beach.
 There are live performances, music and plenty of food and drink to choose from.

 Okinawa International Film Festival